telephant-co-za/telephant-api/README.md

 <img alt="Waterford Institute of Technology" width="50%" height="50%" src="https://github.com/telephant-co-za/telephant-api/blob/746e74e0cb1f681b449b7d89dc88f8aee51d01a4/README/img/2.jpeg">

-### Oppurtunity
+### Opportunity
-I became aware of that developers can utilize Africa's Talking's API to create apps that send airtime to phones.
-The company offers this service on major cellphone networks in numerous African nations, including South Africa.
-To assist *pre-paid* customers in overcoming the difficulties of getting airtime I have set out to to create a web app to assist and find oppurtunity in solving the following potential use cases:
+I became aware that developers can utilize Africa's Talking's API to create apps that send airtime to phones.
+The company offers this service on major cell phone networks in numerous African nations, including South Africa.
+To assist *prepaid* customers in overcoming the difficulties of getting airtime I have set out to to create a web app to assist and find opportunity in solving the following potential use cases:

 ### Use Cases